Sumera01/stack-cards/README.md

 ## The Problem

+Software transparency has always been imperfect.
+Even experienced teams struggle to track exact dependency versions, and "knowledge defects" — where creators simply don't recognize security requirements — account for nearly half of all vulnerabilities in deployed applications.

-With the rise of AI-assisted "vibe coding," millions of creators ship full-stack applications without knowing:
+AI-assisted "vibe coding" has amplified this existing failure mode by adding millions of non-expert creators who ship full-stack applications without knowing:
 - Which exact versions of React, Node, or their database they are running
 - What 1,200+ transitive dependencies are buried in their lockfile
 - Whether a critical CVE announced yesterday affects their specific stack